 Next is Twitter.
 Do our brands have Twitter accounts and how many followers do they have?

-It’s important to note that Infinity Designer was released in June 2014, while Sketch has been around for quite some years (I could not find how long).
+It’s important to note that Affinity Designer was released in June 2014, while Sketch has been around for quite some years (I could not find how long).

 Twitter Hash tags

 Twitter hash tags are a good way to learn what people are saying about a particular topic.

 By the way it looks I’m not the only one with mixed Photoshop feelings: photoshopkiller.com.